Your nonprofit exists to serve your beneficiaries. But to get there, you’ve got to connect with donors first. Raise donors before you raise money.

 - Programs, and

 Of course, some nonprofit sectors (like private universities) may have more than that.
-But even if your organization operates with more categories, this blog post will be helpful.
+But even if your organization operates with more categories, this post should be helpful.

 Like the proverbial chicken and the egg, which side of the nonprofit do you start with?
 Which deserves the higher priority?